Note: This article is part two of a series. Read part one here.

 A Rundown of Conflict if it Occurred in the Next Few Years

+The opening days of any axis offensive will unfold across a layered escalation package, each layer intended to compound damage while complicating the U.S. response.
 None of our adversaries are capable of launching offensive operations against the U.S. and its allies yet.
-A leading example is American quantitative and qualitative superiority in its fast-attack submarine arsenal, with 71 nuclear-powered submarines vs. China’s 32.
+A leading example is American quantitative and qualitative superiority in its attack submarine arsenal, with 57 nuclear-powered attack and cruise missile submarines (SSNs and SSGNs) vs. China’s 25.
 China needs at least two more years to prepare.
 The axis will attack kinetically no later than 2030 if possible, as the U.S., its allies and India are beginning to build up their military capabilities.
 For example, Raytheon is entering an agreement with the Pentagon to produce 1,000 Tomahawk Land Attack Missiles a year by 2033, and India, China’s Himalayan rival and a valuable partner in interdicting the Strait of Malacca, plans to begin serial production of its AMCA stealth fighter among other indigenous capabilities by 2035.
 Russia wants to wrap up in Ukraine by 2027 before it launches the offensive against NATO, both by grinding down Ukrainian resources plus morale and wearing us down towards agreeing to an effective surrender, a strategy it has followed since the failure of the initial February 2022 assault.
 At the same time, Xi has directed the PLA to be capable of invading Taiwan by the end of 2027.
 Regardless of when, the opening day(s) of the war will likely involve one massive, rapid assault on us and our allies spanning strategic and industrial weak points.

 Trade Weaponization

-Cutting off of refined rare-earth minerals, other materials and manufactured goods to America from China and other partnered and allied nations, such as 20% of United States uranium-235 coming from the Russian Federation as of 2025.
-This could starve the American economy and military stockpile without firing a single shot, as nearly all of the U.S.’ rare earth mineral refinement is outsourced to China given America’s lack of processing infrastructure.
-Combined with manufactured products such as lithium ion batteries, strategically cutting off trade to us and our allies before or during the commencement of military operations will deliver a devastating economic shock.
+A coordinated trade cutoff is the most immediate non-kinetic damage method.
+China refines roughly 90 percent of global rare earths and 100 percent of heavy rare earths, and 20 percent of U.S. uranium-235 came from the Russian Federation as of 2025.
+Severing these supplies plus other materials and manufactured goods could starve the American economy and military stockpile without firing a single shot.
+Nearly all of the U.S.’ rare earth mineral refinement is outsourced to China given America’s lack of processing infrastructure.
+Combined with manufactured products such as lithium-ion batteries, strategically cutting off trade to us and our allies before or during the commencement of military operations will deliver a devastating economic shock.
 The Chinese also expect the destruction of Taiwan Semiconductor Manufacturing Company fabrication facilities by the U.S., which they have worked to blunt by building up their own chip industry for personal supply, alongside serving as a node for domestic and Western chips bound for Russia and North Korea.
-Per Bloomberg in 2024, a military invasion of Taiwan may cost the global economy over $10 trillion.
-To ensure semiconductor security, China seeks to have a working extreme ultraviolet lithography machine for making sub-10 nanometer chips by 2028, and is employing a variety of measures to defeat Western semiconductor export controls in the near term.
+As such, the “silicon shield” belief that underpins Taiwan’s national security is weaker than commonly assumed.
+If Washington plans to destroy the advanced fabs rather than risk their capture, Taiwan’s semiconductor base becomes an asset the U.S. loses either way, weakening rather than strengthening the case for intervention.
+Per Bloomberg in 2024, a military invasion of Taiwan may cost the global economy over $10 trillion, with a blockade scenario causing $5 trillion in damage in the first year alone.
+To ensure semiconductor security, China’s stated target is a working extreme ultraviolet lithography machine for making sub-10 nanometer chips by 2028.
+China and its companies are employing a variety of measures to defeat Western semiconductor export controls in the near-term.

 Moreover, China depends on Russia as its only truly reliable exporter of hydrocarbons both now and during the war, and also sources gold from Moscow.
 It is working to ease the need to import fossil fuels by transitioning to renewable energy and electric vehicles.
 On top of increasing the import volume of oil for its own wartime reserves via discounted prices, it is in China’s interest to buy Russian fuel in great quantities to generate Moscow revenues to ensure the livelihood of the Russian war economy.
-Sakhalin and a Siberian-Central Asian trade network including pipelines will be used to counter moves by the United States Navy and allied fleets to blockade the Suez Canal and Strait of Malacca.
-Whether the adversarial coalition will attack before the completion of the Power of Siberia 2 gas pipeline is uncertain, but is certainly likely.
+Sakhalin and a Siberian-Central Asian trade network including pipelines will be used to counter moves by the United States Navy and partner fleets to blockade the Strait of Malacca.
+In September 2025, Gazprom and the China National Petroleum Corporation signed a legally binding memorandum on the Power of Siberia 2 pipeline (50 billion cubic meters/year via Mongolia) and an expansion of Power of Siberia 1 from 38 to 44 bcm.
+Pricing remains unresolved, and PoS 2 construction is multi-year.
+Therefore, the pipeline itself may not be operational before any conflict window.
+Nevertheless, the strategic commitment is now formalized.
+By June 2025, Chinese imports of U.S. crude, LNG and coal dropped to nearly zero, and Beijing has signaled a clear preference for Russian pipeline gas over maritime LNG vulnerable to Strait of Hormuz and Malacca interdiction.

 Also in the realm of self-sufficiency, China is pushing for food security, stockpiling soybeans and shifting sourcing from the U.S. and Brazil to domestic farms, breeding corn and soybeans with high protein composition and resistance to pests.
 As of 2025, soybean meal now comprises only 13.4% of grain products consumed by livestock in the PRC, while only 2.65 million metric tons of corn was imported in 2025 vs. ~30 million in 2023.

 Another front will be cyberattacks on critical infrastructure, supervisory control, data acquisition architecture, and digital cellular, cloud, and network providers such as Amazon Web Services.
 Intended to non-kinetically bring the American economy and military to a halt, this could cripple U.S. military installations and communications, traffic lights, sewage, water treatment plants, factories, extra-high voltage transformers, dams and other power stations, gas station pumps, oil/natural gas facilities, internet broadband, data centers, cloud software, railways, etc. Volt Typhoon (China), Sandworm (Russia) and other illicit cyberwarfare units will carry out this branch of the attack.
-Said cyber-units, especially those in China, have spent years prepositioning themselves in the U.S. critical infrastructure grid to ensure effectiveness.
+Per the February 2024 joint CISA-NSA-FBI advisory, Volt Typhoon has been pre-positioning itself in U.S. critical infrastructure networks to enable disruption “in the event of a major crisis or conflict with the United States,” with confirmed access maintained in some environments for at least five years.

 The SIM farm network around the UN headquarters in New York in September 2025, which was capable of overloading NYC’s entire cellular grid, is one example of physical intrusions in U.S. critical infrastructure to be used in the operation, as were the strange modules found on Chinese-made cranes in U.S. ports.
-Outdated telecommunications infrastructure has also enabled mass cyber backdooring without the need for infected hardware, and is the reason China’s Salt Typhoon was so successful in penetrating U.S. telecommunication companies for information.
-Who knows what backdoors the Chinese government has put inside widely used indigenous platforms such as Douyin/TikTok; malware can be added into such applications in any routine update.
-Such platforms are also vulnerable to influence operations.
-Even after the sale of TikTok to U.S. shareholders, ByteDance still owns a 19.9% stake, and the algorithm source code is unchanged.
+Outdated telecommunications infrastructure has also enabled mass cyber backdooring without the need for infected hardware and is the reason China’s Salt Typhoon was so successful in penetrating U.S. telecommunication companies for information.
+Chinese-developed platforms like Douyin/TikTok introduce both data-collection and influence-operation risks that the House Select Committee on the CCP has documented in detail.
+Even with the Project Texas effort to onshore U.S. user data, ByteDance employees in China have direct access to said information.
+The company has exploited this access to track American journalists covering TikTok, and the algorithm has been used to censor topics sensitive to the CCP, including coverage of Uyghur internment, Tibet, the 1989 Tiananmen Square massacre, and Hong Kong democracy figures like Jimmy Lai.
+Even after the September 2025 partial-divestiture deal, ByteDance retains a 19.9% stake and the algorithm continues to run on ByteDance’s recommendation system.

 Naval and paramilitary vessels, manned and unmanned, could also sever undersea data/internet cables.
 As of 2023, 99% of the world’s digital traffic was carried through undersea cables.
-The Chinese and Russians have used all manner of ships, most often research vessels, to map undersea terrain and infrastructure in the Pacific, Atlantic, Indian, and Arctic Oceans, as well as the South China, Mediterranean, Baltic, and other smaller seas, all for global undersea military advantage in the coming conflict.
-According to Supreme Allied Commander Europe Alexis Grynkewich, Russia and China have conducted joint bathymetric surveys in the Arctic Ocean for this purpose.
+The Chinese and Russians have used all manner of ships, including ostensibly civilian bulk carriers and research vessels, to map undersea terrain and infrastructure in the Pacific, Atlantic, Indian, and Arctic Oceans, as well as the South China, Mediterranean, Baltic, and other smaller seas.
+In November 2024, the Chinese-flagged bulk carrier Yi Peng 3 severed two Baltic submarine cables by dragging its anchor for roughly 150 kilometers after departing the Russian port of Ust-Luga.

-China could use VLS and UAV-equipped freighters, submarines such as the Type 093B and Yasen-class SSGNs (nuclear-powered cruise missile submarines), and truck-mounted missile launchers of varying loads, aircraft, and drone swarms, to strike American military installations across the globe, including in the continental United States.
-Most Pacific and domestic U.S. Air Force installations lack hardened aircraft shelters, making them juicy targets for cruise and ballistic missiles.
+China and Russia could use VLS and UAV-equipped freighters, submarines such as the Type 093B and Yasen-class SSGNs, truck-mounted missile launchers of varying loads, aircraft, and drone swarms, to strike American military installations across the globe, including in the continental United States.
+The proof-of-concept for this is the Russian Klub-K Container Missile System, a Kalibr cruise missile launcher housed in standard ISO shipping containers indistinguishable from civilian cargo, with China unveiling its own analog in 2022 capable of launching CM-401 anti-ship ballistic missiles and the YJ-12E/YJ-18E cruise missile family.
+Most Pacific and domestic U.S. Air Force installations lack hardened aircraft shelters, making their equipment and facilities highly vulnerable to cruise and ballistic missiles.
 Military installations in the continental U.S. can also be struck with smuggled commercial off-the-shelf drone swarms, such as those hidden in consumer trucks.
 First priority targets for conventional strike could be the strategic bomber facilities of Air Force Global Strike Command.
 For example, in March 2026, intruding drones of advanced sophistication reportedly flew over Barksdale Air Force Base, which houses B-52H bombers that have taken part in Operation Epic Fury.
 The United States’ Solid State Phased Array Radar Systems such as at Pituffik Space Base in Greenland are currently not capable of detecting maneuverable hypersonic munitions, a glaring vulnerability in U.S. missile defenses.
-The Golden Dome missile defense shield is not projected to be operational any time soon, with costs potentially reaching $3.6 trillion.
+The Golden Dome missile defense shield is not projected to be operational any time soon, with costs potentially reaching $1.2 trillion.

 Combine this strategic attack with tactical offensives by the axis against our allies in Asia and Europe.
-Drones, ground pounders, electronic warfare systems, surface combatant ships and submarines, howitzers, rockets and missiles, armor, airborne units, manned aircraft, non-nuclear WMDs, etc. Nuclear weapons will be used to intimidate us and our allies into holding back any forceful responses to the aggression, while the entire economies and societies of the aggressor countries will be mobilized to fight in prolonged hostility.
+These will employ the full spectrum of conventional capabilities at scale across multiple theaters, including drones, ground forces, electronic warfare systems, surface combatants and submarines, howitzers, rockets and missiles, armor, airborne units, manned aircraft, and non-nuclear WMDs.
+Nuclear weapons will be used to intimidate us and our allies into holding back any forceful responses to the aggression, while the entire economies and societies of the aggressor countries will be mobilized to fight in prolonged hostility.
 The arsenal of autocracy has dramatically accelerated in growth, especially since 2022, and it will not stop until victory.

 Russia

-The Russian Federation seeks to dominate the European continent as a new Russian empire, and under Putin is for now content being a junior ally to the Chinese hegemon.
+The Russian Federation seeks to dominate the European continent as a new Russian empire.
+Its ultimate goal is to subjugate countries on NATO’s eastern flank like the Baltics, Poland, and Finland, while establishing political and military dominance in a balance of power with nations beyond its territorial grasp, such as nuclear-armed France and Britain.
+Putin is for now content with Russia being a junior ally to the Chinese hegemon, China’s industrial and finance sectors providing a sanctions-resistant floor for Russia for the foreseeable future.
 Kyrylo Budanov, then-head of Ukraine’s Main Intelligence Directorate, said the Russians plan to spend $1.1 trillion on their armed forces by 2036, the vast majority by 2030 for war with NATO.
-Russia will work to slow the eastward movement of OPLAN-DEU’s 800,000 NATO troops by striking transportation and military infrastructure using both its conventional military and asymmetric assets, as well as use “illegal” sleeper agents and contract labor to attempt assassinations of high value targets.
+Russia will work to slow the eastward movement of NATO reinforcements through Central Europe (Germany alone plans to host the transit of up to 800,000 Allied troops and 200,000 vehicles under its OPLAN-DEU within six months) by striking transportation and military infrastructure with its conventional military and asymmetric assets.
+Russian intelligence services will also use “illegal” deep cover agents and contract labor to attempt assassinations of high value targets.

-Russia has sought to militarily push to the Dnipro river and establish a land corridor on the shore of the Black Sea to Odessa.
+Russia’s most recently reported goal in the Ukraine war is to militarily push to the Dnipro River and establish a land corridor on the shore of the Black Sea to Odesa.
 Moscow seeks for the United States to agree to Ukrainian territorial concessions and a troop limit on Kyiv’s armed forces, which will help to turn Ukraine into an emasculated rump state that represents a smaller obstacle during a war with NATO or future conquest.
 The focus of the wider war with NATO itself will likely be on ground invasions of the Baltic republics, Finland, northern Norway, and the Swedish island of Gotland.
-Paramount goals are likely to be the taking of the Swedish-owned Baltic island of Gotland and the geographic securing of the Northern Fleet’s nuclear weapons.
+Paramount goals are likely to be establishment of a land corridor through the Suwalki Gap between Belarus and Kaliningrad, the taking of the Swedish-owned Baltic island of Gotland, and the geographic securing of the Northern Fleet’s nuclear weapons.
 These invasions will launch from Kaliningrad, Belarus (leaked papers reportedly detail plans to de facto annex Belarus by 2030), and Russia proper.
-At the same time, Russia will strike Poland, Germany, France, Britain, and other Western European areas.
-These strikes will use longer-range missiles, unmanned aerial vehicles, gas and data cable cutting, electronic warfare, and cyberattacks.
+At the same time, Russia will strike Poland, Germany, France, Britain, and other Western European areas, targeting NATO installations and logistics as well as critical infrastructure.
+These strikes will use longer-range missiles, unmanned aerial vehicles, fossil-fuel infrastructure and data cable sabotage, electronic warfare, and cyberattacks.

 Moscow’s “phase zero” campaign, as coined by the Institute for the Study of War, is shaping war plans for probing critical infrastructure plus NATO capabilities, and creating optimal psychological conditions and political narratives among the European population and body politic.
-One narrative being used to justify future Baltic operations is the pretense of NATO preparing to seize Kaliningrad Oblast.
+This February, the Alternative for Germany (AfD) party filed an inquiry requesting Berlin present to the Bundestag its assessment of an exercise where Ukrainian drone operators defeated NATO units.
+Publicly available documentation of NATO counter-drone and electronic warfare capabilities is of use to Moscow.
+At the mass narrative level, one storyline being used to justify future Baltic operations is the pretense of NATO preparing to seize Kaliningrad Oblast.
 In all contingencies, they are preparing to use attrition warfare supported by the total mobilization of society to grind NATO, whose European militaries were hit even harder by the peace dividend than us, to defeat.
-With upwards of 40,000 new recruits per month, Russia is currently on track to induct 1.5 million active duty soldiers into its armed forces, placing it as the second-largest in the world, and troop numbers will swell into the multi-millions once war with NATO kicks off.
+With upwards of 40,000 new recruits per month, Russia is currently on track to induct 1.5 million active-duty soldiers into its armed forces, placing it as the second largest in the world, and troop numbers will swell into the multi-millions once war with NATO begins.
 Conscription is now year-round instead of bi-annual.

 Among other actions to prepare for mobilization, the Kremlin has based its primary and secondary schooling around a military curriculum.
 This includes discipline and a class, as reported by The Wall Street Journal, called “Foundations of Security and Defense of the Motherland.”
 The class trains Russian children in psychological warfare, “unity of command,” the use of first-person-view drones, Kalashnikov assault rifles, Dragunov sniper rifles, and RPGs.
 Students are also taught with revisionist history textbooks.
 This mobilization effort will create a force similar in depth to the old Soviet Armed Forces.